 Volunteer Collected Lake Level Data

-Snohomish County partnered to install lake-level gages at nine boat launches.
+Snohomish County partnered to install lake-level gages at nine local boat launches.
 Anyone visiting the lake can contribute to the project by reading the lake level from the gauge and texting it into the phone number on the sign.
 You can then view your data online at the links below!
 The Snohomish County lakes included in this global project include:

 Frequently Asked Questions

 Why do lake levels change?